Vegan Chocolate Peanut Butter Cookies

 - Cocoa Powder – choose unsweetened cocoa powder.
 It’s both necessary to keep these cookies low in unnecessary sugar, but also to get the best texture.

-- Sugar-Free Maple Syrup – if you’re not counting your carbs, you can use regular maple syrup.
+- Maple Syrup – You can use regular maple syrup or sugar-free maple syrup.

 Making The Batter